getodk/docs/docs/central-api-submission-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions.csv.zip**

+.. raw:: html
-To export all the ``Submission``\  data associated with a ``Form``\ , just add ``.csv.zip``\  to the end of the listing URL.
-The response will be a ZIP file containing one or more CSV files, as well as all multimedia attachments associated with the included Submissions.

-You can exclude the media attachments from the ZIP file by specifying ``?attachments=false``\ .

-If `Project Managed Encryption </central-api-encryption>`__ is being used, additional querystring parameters may be provided in the format ``{keyId}={passphrase}``\  for any number of keys (eg ``1=secret&4=password``\ ).
+  <p>To export all the <code>Submission</code> data associated with a <code>Form</code>, just add <code>.csv.zip</code> to the end of the listing URL.
+The response will be a ZIP file containing one or more CSV files, as well as all multimedia attachments associated with the included Submissions.</p><p>You can exclude the media attachments from the ZIP file by specifying <code>?attachments=false</code>.</p><p>If <a href="/central-api-encryption">Project Managed Encryption</a> is being used, additional querystring parameters may be provided in the format <code>{keyId}={passphrase}</code> for any number of keys (eg <code>1=secret&amp;4=password</code>).
 This will decrypt any records encrypted under those managed keys.
-Submissions encrypted under self-supplied keys will not be decrypted. **Note**\ : if you are building a browser-based application, please consider the alternative ``POST``\  endpoint, described in the following section.

-If a passphrase is supplied but is incorrect, the entire request will fail.
-If a passphrase is not supplied but encrypted records exist, only the metadata for those records will be returned, and they will have a ``status``\  of ``not decrypted``\ .

-If you are running an unsecured (``HTTP``\  rather than ``HTTPS``\ ) Central server, it is not a good idea to export data this way as your passphrase and the decrypted data will be sent plaintext over the network.

-You can use an `OData-style ``$filter``\  query </central-api-odata-endpoints/#data-document>`__ to filter the submissions that will appear in the ZIP file.
+Submissions encrypted under self-supplied keys will not be decrypted. <strong>Note</strong>: if you are building a browser-based application, please consider the alternative <code>POST</code> endpoint, described in the following section.</p><p>If a passphrase is supplied but is incorrect, the entire request will fail.
+If a passphrase is not supplied but encrypted records exist, only the metadata for those records will be returned, and they will have a <code>status</code> of <code>not decrypted</code>.</p><p>If you are running an unsecured (<code>HTTP</code> rather than <code>HTTPS</code>) Central server, it is not a good idea to export data this way as your passphrase and the decrypted data will be sent plaintext over the network.</p><p>You can use an <a href="/central-api-odata-endpoints/#data-document">OData-style <code>$filter</code> query</a> to filter the submissions that will appear in the ZIP file.
 This is a bit awkward, since this endpoint has nothing to do with OData, but since we already must recognize the OData syntax, it is less strange overall for now not to invent a whole other one here.
-Only a subset of the ``$filter``\  features are available; please see the linked section for more information.
+Only a subset of the <code>$filter</code> features are available; please see the linked section for more information.</p>

 .. dropdown:: Request